dlebed/secure-constants/ARCH_OPTIMIZATION.md

 ### Limitations
 - ⚠️ Lower maximum achievable Hamming distance (vs unconstrained generation)
-  - RISC-V: Typically 30-60% of theoretical maximum
+  - RISC-V: Typically 50-65% of theoretical maximum
-  - ARM: Typically 60-80% of theoretical maximum
+  - ARM: Typically 50-80% of theoretical maximum (better than RISC-V)
-- ⚠️ Some weak pattern warnings are expected (e.g., ARM modified immediates produce repeating bytes)
-- ⚠️ Very small valid set (< 0.025% of 2³² space)
+- ⚠️ Very small valid set (RISC-V: 0.024%, ARM: 0.0016% of 2³² space)
+- ⚠️ Performance degrades with more constants (distance drops from 12-16 for n=5 to 8 for n=20)

 ## Security Considerations

 Even with architecture constraints:
-- Minimum Hamming distance of 8-10+ is achievable for most use cases
+- Minimum Hamming distance of 8+ is reliably achievable (10+ for small sets)
+- ARM consistently achieves higher distances than RISC-V (11-16 vs 10-13 for n≤10)
-- This is sufficient for fault injection resistance in most embedded security scenarios
+- Distance of 8+ is sufficient for fault injection resistance in most embedded scenarios
 - The benefit of single-instruction loading (reduced attack surface, simpler code) often outweighs slightly lower Hamming distance

 ## Implementation Details